rmajuri/click-chord-legacy/README.md

 ## How was Click-Chord made?

-To build Click-Chord I relied heavily on a library called [Tone.js](https://tonejs.github.io/).
+To build Click-Chord, I relied heavily on a library called [Tone.js](https://tonejs.github.io/).
 Tone.js allows you to write code that makes music in the browser.
 It's built on top of the [Web Audio API](https://webaudio.github.io/web-audio-api/), which I became really interested in exploring.

 The Web Audio API offers you the ability to create [oscillator nodes](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode) using vanilla JavaScript.
 Oscillator nodes literally oscillate, or vibrate, creating sound that in its raw form is honestly rather grating on the ears.
 When you're phone alerts you of a flash flood with a sudden, piercing noise - that's what an oscillator node sounds like.